assist-project/dtls-fuzzer/README.md

-# TLS-ModelFuzz

-TLS-ModelFuzz is a fuzzer for TLS/DTLS which uses a model to guide the fuzzing process, which can be supplied or automatically is generated.
+TLS-ModelBasedTester is a tool which can performs automatic conformance testing of DTLS stacks using:
+1. model learning to generate a model automatically
+2. W-method guided conformance testing on the model, which checks that the system performs the same way when "behavior-preserving" mutations are applied

+A lot of the code was imported from TLS-StateVulnFinder, which was built on Joeri's StateLearner tool.